 Oh, Dave, Where Have You Gone? | by Warren Goldie

-As the company’s onsite trainer, I would often tail him, motoring around B-more in my clunky Celica with the racing stripe on the side, getting lost, circling blocks endlessly before finally locating our customer companies.
-Sometimes, when Dave would allow himself to pause in his sales calls, we would meet for lunch.
+As the company’s onsite trainer, I would motor around Baltimore in my clunky Toyota with the racing stripe on the side, getting lost, circling blocks endlessly before locating our customer companies.
+Sometimes, when Dave would allow himself a break in his sales calls, we would meet for lunch.
 I learned that he had a very specific plan for his life.
-He was saving up for a house and a wife, and investing his sizable paychecks in the stock market.
-He had it all figured out.
+He was saving up for a house and a family, and investing his sizable paychecks in the stock market.

 “Why don’t you come with me?” he asked.
 I was his best friend — something I didn’t even know.

-“Hell yeah,” I said without pause.
+“Hell, yeah,” I said immediately.

 My excitement lit up the subsequent days.
 I spent two weeks actually enjoying the job.
-Everything glowed.
+Everything just glowed.

 But I never made it to London.
 And neither did Dave.